djdj-7210/help-center-diagnostic/README.md

 - Create accompanying Tableau dashboard
 - Send off a deck with findings

-Thanks to Maria McCann for allowing me to use this code as part of my portfolio!
+Thanks to Maria McCann for giving me permission to use this code as part of my portfolio!